speckdavid/shakey2016/Readme.md

 # Shakey 2016
 Shakey the robot was one of the first autonomous robots that showed impressive capabilities of navigation and mobile manipulation.
-The provided code is an implementation of Shakey with modern robotics technology.
-It is possible to run the Shakey 2016 project on a PR2 or as an simulation.
+The provided code is an today's (2016) implementation of Shakey with modern robotics technology.
+It is possible to run the Shakey 2016 project on a PR2 or as a simulation.

 ## Installing Shakey 2016
 The Shakey 2016 system can be executed on a real robot, the PR2, or as a simulation.
 The Robot Operating System (ROS) is necessary to run this project.
-Our system is optimized (and recommanded) for [ROS Hydro Medusa](http://wiki.ros.org/hydro/Installation/Ubuntu) running on a Ubuntu 12.04 LTS (Precise) system.
+Our system is optimized (and recommended) for [ROS Hydro Medusa](http://wiki.ros.org/hydro/Installation/Ubuntu) and an Ubuntu 12.04 LTS (Precise) system.
 Once you have set up a [catkin workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) you can clone the Shakey 2016 Repository into your source folder (src) and build it as shown [here](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).
 Now the Shakey 2016 project should be installed and ready for use.

 ## Stating Shakey 2016: